jc1122/portfolio_management/README.md

 - Offline-first data pipeline that ingests Stooq exports, validates quality, and produces tradeable match reports with diagnostics.
 - Production-ready asset selection, classification, return preparation, and universe management CLIs with defensive validation and rich logging.
 - Configurable universes defined in YAML, with scriptable validation, export, and comparison workflows.
-- 170+ automated tests (unit, CLI, integration, performance smoke) covering the end-to-end selection → classification → returns pipeline.
+- 200+ automated tests (unit, CLI, integration, performance smoke) covering the full data-to-portfolio stack.
-- Extensible architecture designed for upcoming portfolio construction and backtesting engines (equal weight, risk parity, mean-variance) and future sentiment overlays.
+- Portfolio construction module with equal-weight, risk-parity, and mean-variance strategies plus comparison tooling and CLI access; backtesting and overlays remain on the roadmap.

 ## Repository Structure